-The head entity in the tax consolidated group, Manchester Unity, continue to account for their own current and deferred tax amounts.
-The tax consolidated group has applied the group allocation approach in determining the appropriate amount of current taxes and deferred taxes to allocate to members of the tax consolidated group.
+The head entity in the tax consolidated group, Manchester Unity, continues to account for its own current and deferred tax amounts.

 In addition to its own current and deferred tax amounts, the tax consolidated group also recognises the current tax liabilities (or assets) and the deferred tax assets arising from unused tax losses and unused tax credits assumed from controlled entities in the tax consolidated group.